yuweiwan/NLP-spam-detection/README.md

 # NLP-spam-detection
-Train n-gram language model with different kinds of smoothing methods.
-Do classification by conditional log-linear model
+Train n-gram language model with different kinds of smoothing methods. \n Do classification by conditional log-linear model

 Command: